Redvers Buller: Early career

 After education at Eton, he purchased a commission in the 60th Rifles in May 1858.
 He served in the Second Opium War and was promoted captain before taking part in the Canadian Red River Expedition of 1870.
 In 1873–74, he was the intelligence officer under Lord Wolseley during the Ashanti campaign, during which he was slightly wounded at the Battle of Ordabai.
 He was promoted to major and appointed a Companion of the Order of the Bath.

 Zulu War and Victoria Cross

 He then served in South Africa during the 9th Cape Frontier War in 1878 and the Anglo-Zulu War of 1879.
-In the Zulu War he commanded the mounted infantry of the northern British column under Sir Evelyn Wood.
-He fought at the British defeat at the Battle of Hlobane, where he was awarded the Victoria Cross for bravery under fire.
-The following day he fought in the British victory at the Battle of Kambula.
-After the Zulu attacks on the British position were beaten off, he led a ruthless pursuit by the mounted troops of the fleeing Zulus.
-In June 1879, he again commanded mounted troops at the Battle of Ulundi, a decisive British victory which effectively ended the war.
+In the Zulu War he commanded the mounted infantry of the northern British column (No. 4 column) under Sir Evelyn Wood.
+In March 1879 the column met defeat at the Battle of Hlobane.
+Buller was awarded the Victoria Cross for bravery during this battle.

+The following day he participated in the British victory at the Battle of Kambula.
+After the Zulu attacks on the British position were beaten off, he led his mounted troops in a ruthless pursuit of fleeing Zulu fighters.
+In June 1879, he again commanded mounted troops at the Battle of Ulundi, the Zulu capital.
+This decisive British victory effectively ended the war.